1895–96 Dumbarton F.C. season

-Story of the Season
+Story of the season

 August

-Dumbarton’s first outing of the season was a formidable one with Rangers visiting Boghead on 17 August on league business.
-Rangers had never won at Dumbarton, and despite the fact that the new team were an untried unit, the Sons went into an early 2-0 lead with both goals scored by Saunderson.
-Nevertheless Rangers talent eventually came through and they scored four goals before half time.
-The final score was a disappointing, though hardly unexpected, 5-3 loss.
+Dumbarton's first outing of the season was a formidable one with Rangers visiting Boghead on 17 August on league business.
+Rangers had never won at Dumbarton, and despite the fact that the new team were an untried unit, the Sons went into an early 2–0 lead with both goals scored by Saunderson.
+Nevertheless, Rangers talent would come through and they scored four goals before half time.
+The final score was a disappointing, though hardly unexpected, 5–3 loss.

 A week later Dumbarton travelled to meet Dundee in the league at Carolina Park.
-In a disappointing performance the Sons were well beaten in a 4-1 defeat.
+In a disappointing performance the Sons were well beaten in a 4–1 defeat.

-The last day of the month saw the two clubs who were so far pointless in the league meet at Boghead – and it was the Sons who came out best against Clyde in a nine goal thriller 5-4.
+The last day of the month saw the two clubs who were so far pointless in the league meet at Boghead – and it was the Sons who came out best against Clyde in a nine-goal thriller 5–4.

 At the other end of the league table it was Celtic who were making the early running with 6 points from their first 4 games.

 September

 On 7 September the destination was Logie Green to play St Bernards.
-The Edinburgh side were currently in fine form having dropped just one point from their first 3 matches, but they found the Sons more than a handful as the visitors built up an early 2-0 lead.
-The stamina of the professionals however was to tell and in the end the home side escaped with a rather fortunate 4-3 win.
+The Edinburgh side were currently in fine form having dropped just one point from their first 3 matches, but they found the Sons more than a handful as the visitors built up an early 2–0 lead.
+The stamina of the professionals however was to tell and in the end the home side escaped with a rather fortunate 4–3 win.

-The following Saturday saw Dumbarton at home to entertain St Mirren, and in a spirited performance it was two home wins in a row with a well deserved 4-2 victory.
+The following Saturday saw Dumbarton at home to entertain St Mirren, and in a spirited performance it was two consecutive home wins with a 4–2 victory.

-On 21 September it was a trip back to Edinburgh, this time to Easter Road to take on Hibernian.
-At half time Dumbarton were well in the game being only 2-3 behind but in the second half the Sons had no answer to the powerful Hibs front men and at full time the home team had added four more goals for a 7-2 win.
+On 21 September it was away to Edinburgh, to Easter Road against Hibernian.
+At half time Dumbarton were well in the game being only 2–3 behind but in the second half the Sons had no answer to the powerful Hibs front men and at full time the home team had added four more goals for a 7–2 win.

 The final league game of September was another big challenge as Celtic visited Boghead.
 Things got tougher before the match began as Dumbarton had to draft in two players (Black and Reid) from Newtown Thistle, to replace Saunderson and Weir on the left wing.
-Nevertheless if Celtic thought that they might copy Hibernian’s goal feast of the previous week then they were mistaken.
+Nevertheless, if Celtic thought that they might copy Hibernian's goal feast of the previous week, then they were mistaken.
 Although two goals down early on, the Sons got one back, from the replacement Black, by half time.
 Celtic scored a third, but Nash replied for Dumbarton and in the end were unlucky not to earn at least a point.

 So the league positions after 7 games showed Hibernian at the top with 11 points, a point ahead of Hearts and Celtic.
 Dumbarton were in 8th place with 4 points.